Sumartin: History

 Meanwhile, in 1738 the monastic choir in Sinj declared monastic community of Sumartin as the real monastery.
 This act influenced the further development of the newly formed village and the desires to build a large enough building which would serve as a monastery were growing bigger.
 The construction finally commenced in 1747 as the foundation of Franciscan friary was laid down by a famous Croatian poet fra Andrija Kačić Miošić.
 Monastery was erected at the same place where the small medieval church of St. Martin was located.
 Since he was a monk himself, Andrija Kačić Miošić spent several years of his life in Sumartin (1745-1750).

+Climate

+Since records began in 1998, the highest temperature recorded at the local weather station was 38.8 C, on 4 August 2013.
+The coldest temperature was -6.4 C, on 8 January 2017.